WurthElektronik/Pspice-Library/README.md

 For how to use models in GitHub repository, you can refer to the help document in this folder.

+If you have any advice or questions, please send email to libraries@we-online.com

 **Please read Disclaimer carefully before downloading and using Würth Elektronik Models.**

 **Note: Pspice Library in GitHub repository is always the latest.**